sergeyprokhorenko/Base64UUID/README.md

 - Full support: DBeaver (24.1+), DataGrip (2024.1+), Azure Data Studio (1.48+), Google BigQuery Console, Snowflake Web Interface.
 - Partial support (selection breaks at `$` character): Notepad++, VS Code, SQL Server Management Studio.

+### 4.5 Letter-Starting Guarantee

+All encoded strings start with letters.
+This is achieved by right-shifting the 128-bit UUID by 4 bits and prefixing `0100` bits before Base64 encoding.
+The transformation is reversible and preserves lexical sort order.

 ## 5. Security Considerations

 This encoding does not introduce additional security considerations beyond those of UUIDs themselves.
 Implementations should ensure proper validation of encoded strings before decoding.